abstractfactory/rfc/spec10.md

 * `separator` + (`name` + `suffix`) = `separator` + `basename`
 * `\` + `funny_picture` + `.jpeg` = `\` + `funny_picture.jpeg`

-A path then is made up out of one or more `basename` objects, each preceeded by `separators`.
-If this layout could be perceived as two-dimensional, `x` and `y` where `x` represents a path (i.e. location) and `y` the content at that path - then Open Metadata represents a third-dimension `z`, an alternate to `y`.
+A path then is made up out of one or more `basename` objects, each preceeded by a `separator`.
+If this layout could be perceived as two-dimensional where `x` represents a path and `y` representing the content at that path - then Open Metadata provides a third-dimension `z`, an alternate to `y`.

 Their configuration might look as follows: